sheam/template-scaffolder/README.md

 The array of strings returned by the promise will be treated as an array of external commands to be run.

-An example would be adding the created file to _git_, a _project file_, run a formatter on the file, etc.
+An example would be adding the created file to _git_, running a formatter on the file, or adding the new file to your IDE's project file, etc.

-**Note 1:** In the case of a _dry run_, the file will not actually be created, so you may want to guard against this in your function.
+In the case of a _dry run_, the file will not actually be created, so you may want to guard against this in your function if it expects it to exist.

-**Note 2:** The commands that run will not be interactive and should not expect user input.;
+The commands that run will not be interactive and should not expect user input.

+You can return an empty array, if all the processing you require occurs in your function.

 ### `prompts` _(optional)_
 If your template requires variable values to be entered by the user,